arthurfelix29/sw-starships/README.md

 User input a distance in mega lights (MGLT).
 Example: 1000000 The application should return a star ships collection with the total amount of stops calculated.

-It's a simple software was built using:
+It's a simple Console Application was built using:

 - Visual Studio 2019
 - C# Language with Asynchronous Programming in .NET Core 3.0;